Sunday, November 26, 2023

 16-bit Color Depth:

 Dithering is present in the PlayStation and GameCube versions of the game.
-It appears as dots on the screen that represent shading which normally a CRT wouldn't show as it would just blend in naturally.
+It appears as dots on the screen that represent shading which normally wouldn't have been visible back then on older displays with composite cables and CRTs that would've blended it seamlessly.

 For PlayStation, you can see this anytime during vehicle levels and FMVs.

 But on GameCube, the entire game runs at 16-bit color instead of 24-bit color like Xbox or PlayStation.
-What makes it worse is that GameCube games are known to cause flickering on CRTs far more often than PlayStation 2 games with their use of dithering so a blur filter is used to partially hide these dots at the cost of sharpness.
+What makes it worse is that GameCube's method of dithering can flickering on CRTs far more often than PlayStation 2 games with their use of dithering so a blur filter is used to partially hide these dots at the cost of sharpness.

 GameCube Loads: